andeha/Pinecone/README.md

     Vector<int> v = { 3, 2, 1 };
     int second = v[1];

-Additional examples are available in the `UnitTests` directory.
+Additional examples are available in the `Unittests` directory.

 ## References